mouradaqdim70-debug/Craftree/README.md

 # 🧹 v5.0 — Cleanup

-The project entered a major cleanup phase.
+Craftree entered a major cleanup phase.

-Unused systems were removed and several parts of the project were reorganized.
+Unused systems were removed and multiple parts of the project were reorganized.

-Development became more focused on creating a cleaner Craftree experience rather than simply adding experimental features.
+The focus shifted toward creating a cleaner and more maintainable engine.

 ---